MDDLingo/DSL3S/README.rst

 a code generation infrastructure.
 For more details on the project the following article is recommended:

-de Sousa, L. and da Silva, A. R., “Preliminary Design and Implementation of DSL3S”, CAMUSS - International Symposium on Cellular Automata Modelling for Urban and Spatial Systems, Oporto, November 2012.
+de Sousa, L. M. and Silva, A. R., A Domain Specific Language for Spatial Simulation Scenarios.
+GeoInformatica, 19(5), 2015.

 [1] https://fenix.ist.utl.pt/cursos/deic?locale=en_EN